-The U-336S default line is a dial-up type (DL) which includes a separate leased-line jack.
-The leased line must be connected to the jack labeled LEASED LINE (located at the rear of the modem).
-You can set your modem for leased-line operation by typing commands from the terminal or by selecting it from the front panel.
+The U-336S/SA default line is a dial-up type.
+The leased line must be connected to the jack labeled Line.
+Set your modem for leased-line operation by typing commands from the terminal.
 The leased-line phone jack pin assignments are shown in Chapter 12 Connector Pinouts.